worbli/marketinigWepApp/markdown/en/team.md

 _**William Hill**_
 _(Development Team)_

 Will is not just a developer with over two decades of experience, he is also a successful entrepreneur.
 Will has extensive product development and technical management skills which have helped him tremendously as a team leader.
-When it comes to developing technology Will is a full stack Polyglot and programming linguist.
+When it comes to developing technology Will is a full-stack Polyglot and programming linguist.

 _**Valentin Ivanov**_
 _(Development Team)_